-Writing a manifesto doesn’t have to be reserved for life-changing events.
-Learn how to write a manifesto or aspirational statement for your current project, and see how it shifts your thinking and jumpstarts your strategy.
+Writing a purpose statement doesn’t have to be reserved for life-changing events.
+Learn how to write a purpose statement or aspirational statement for your current project, and see how it shifts your thinking and jumpstarts your strategy.

-Manifestos are public declarations of your intention around a topic or idea.
+Purpose statements are public declarations of your intention around a topic or idea.
 We often think of them as weighty subjects, reserved for politics or life-changing decisions.
-But in our consulting work we teach executives to write manifestos for the projects they lead.
+But in our consulting work we teach executives to write purpose statements for the projects they lead.
 Sometimes we call them aspirational statements, or provocative propositions.
 You can choose the language that’s comfortable for you.
-Regardless, the manifesto format can be simple and doesn’t have to take long to write.
+Regardless, the purpose statement format can be simple and doesn’t have to take long to write.
 We think you’ll find the results will ripple through your organization.

-Here’s how to write a manifesto for your initiatives, and some samples we find compelling and inspiring.
+Here’s how to write a statement for your initiatives, and some samples we find compelling and inspiring.

-How to Write a Manifesto: Characteristics of a Manifesto
+How to Write a Purpose Statement: Characteristics of

-Manifestos are most compelling when they are written in the present tense, as if though the desired outcome is already happening.
-We find the best manifestos have three characteristics:
+Purpose statements are most compelling when they are written in the present tense, as if though the desired outcome is already happening.
+We find the best examples have three characteristics:

 - They are provocative.

-Manifestos are powerful because they interrupt the status quo.
-The language of your manifesto or aspirational statement should stretch and challenge what currently exists.
-This is why we sometimes call manifestos “provocative propositions.”
+Purpose statements are powerful because they interrupt the status quo.
+The language of your aspirational statement should stretch and challenge what currently exists.
+This is why we sometimes call them “provocative propositions.”

 - They are grounded.

-At the same time, manifestos cannot be fanciful.
+At the same time, purpose statements cannot be fanciful.
 They have to be grounded in reality and built upon the strengths of the people, team or product they advance.